Dane Bank Primary School

 Underpinning our pedagogy, is the belief that all children can learn Mathematics and that high quality Mathematics education provides a foundation for understanding the wider world and a tool for life.

 In Early Years, the Maths Curriculum is led by books, following recommendations by the EEF around Early Maths.
 Maths teaching in Nursery focuses on covering the Mathematics milestones from the 30-50 and 40-60 months band of the Development Matters document – giving particular focus to recognising, ordering, subitising numbers up to 5 and recognising basic 2D shapes.
+We follow the Story Time Maths programme which we have developed in partnership with the SHINE grant funding.
 Maths teaching in Reception follows the NCETM Mastering Number programme with some areas supplemented by the White Rose Maths materials.
 Maths provision includes short adult-led sessions, group activities and games that support the development of early number strategies.
 Alongside this, children are given opportunities to follow their own interests through play which should encourage them to foster a lifelong love of Maths.
 The Learning Trajectories are used as a formative assessment tool to support teachers in identifying gaps in learning and planning next steps.

 In KS1 and KS2 the children have a 1 hour Maths lesson each day.
-In addition, in KS1 they continue the NCETM Mastering Number programme that starts in Reception 4 x weekly, 15 minutes per session.
-In KS2, they have daily Maths Mastery sessions base don the guidance for teaching Primary Maths published by the DfE and exemplified by the NCETM “Ready to Progress Criteria” in addition to their hour-long Maths lesson.
+In addition, in KS1 and Years 4 and 5, they use the NCETM Mastering Number programme that starts in Reception 4 x weekly, 15 minutes per session.
+In Years 3 and 6, they have daily Maths Mastery sessions based on the guidance for teaching Primary Maths published by the DfE and exemplified by the NCETM “Ready to Progress Criteria” in addition to their hour-long Maths lesson.

-The NCETM Mastering Number programme used in Reception and KS1 aims to secure firm foundations in the development of good number sense for all children.
+The NCETM Mastering Number programme aims to secure firm foundations in the development of good number sense for all children.
 The aim over time is that children will leave KS1 with fluency in calculation and a confidence and flexibility with number.
 Attention will be given to key knowledge and understanding needed in Reception classes, and progression through KS1 to support success in the future.
 The consistency of these materials helps to bridge the transition from EYFS to KS1.
+In KS2 the focus is on number fluency and ensuring that the children are confident with the basic number facts.

 Children are supported to develop their early number fluency through the “NumBots” app which provides a fun and engaging way in which children can participate in spaced practice to develop their early number fluency both in school and at home.
 Following on from this, children are encouraged to learn Times Tables from Years 2 – 6.
 Times Tables Rockstars is used to provide children with an engaging and interactive online resource, that they access both in school and at home, to practise and learn.
 Children who have learnt specific times tables are able to achieve bronze, silver, gold or Olympic badges.
 We also run frequent inter-class and school competitions and an annual Trust-wide competition.